dashbitco/nimble_parsec/README.md

 ## Nimble*

-Other nimble libraries by Plataformatec:
+Other nimble libraries by Dashbit:

-  * [NimbleCSV](https://github.com/plataformatec/nimble_csv) - simple and fast CSV parsing
+  * [NimbleCSV](https://github.com/dashbitco/nimble_csv) - simple and fast CSV parsing
-  * [NimbleStrftime](https://github.com/plataformatec/nimble_strftime) - simple and fast strftime-based datetime formatter
+  * [NimblePool](https://github.com/dashbitco/nimble_strftime) - simple and small resource-pool

 ## License

 Copyright 2018 Plataformatec
+Copyright 2020 Dashbit

   Licensed under the Apache License, Version 2.0 (the "License");
   you may not use this file except in compliance with the License.